Digital marketing isn’t easy, especially considering how quickly practices change, but that doesn’t mean some tactics don’t last through the waves.

 Whether it’s data entry, writing emails, or managing the ins and outs of an ad campaign, all of this work takes a ton of time.
 And the thing is, all of this work doesn’t need to take this much time out of your day — at least not as much of your time.

-Instead of manually doing all of the work, one of the best ways you can increase your bottom line is by automating various parts of your marketing operations.
+Instead of manually doing all of the work, one of the best ways to increase your bottom line is using AI tools and automating various parts of your marketing operations.

-But email isn’t the only thing you can automate, Facebook and Google introduce new features all the time to help you automate your ad campaigns and audience-building efforts.
+In addition, Facebook and Google constantly introduce new features to help you automate your ad campaigns and audience-building efforts.

-Lookalike audiences, for instance, help you to create entirely new groups of potential customers on Facebook, while dynamic campaigns can help you bid for ad space without having to babysit each campaign.
+Lookalike audiences, for instance, help you to create entirely new groups of potential customers on Facebook, while Performance Max campaigns can help you bid for ad space without having to babysit each campaign.

 The list of ways you can automate a marketing campaign goes on, but here are just a few of them: